 bruce joined Watsi on January 14th, 2015.
-Eight years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 8,500 miles to support Mary, a joyful 8-year-old child from Kenya, to fund treatment to help a burn wound on her face to heal properly.
+Eight years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 9,000 miles to support Anna, a 66-year-old woman from Malawi, to fund a thyroidectomy.

 Mary is an eight-year-old girl.
 She is a talkative and playful young girl.
 She is the last born in a family of seven children and the family is not well off financially.
 Both of her parents do casual jobs like ploughing people's farms for a living and such jobs are not easy to find where they live.
 Sometimes the church members chip in to help them where they can.
 When Mary was one year old, she was involved in an accident where she sustained burns to her head, some parts of her face and neck.
 She was rushed to the hospital and was admitted for better care.
 While in the hospital, a surgery was done on her head where she had sustained more burns.
 She was then discharged and booked for wound dressing clinics.
 The wounds were healing well as per the doctors’ plan.
 Her parents managed to take her for the clinics for a few months but later stopped because of finances.
 While at home, the wound got infected but due to lack of funds, she was not taken to hospital at that time.
 Time went by and the infection spread to most parts of the head.
 When she was three years old, the family met up with a local pastor who started helping them.
 He started financing Mary’s hospital visits with the help of some church members where he ministered.
 The wound was dressed again but the recovery process was very slow.
 In mid this year, the pastor brought them to Kijabe Hospital, she was examined, and the wound was dressed properly.
 Since then, the wound has been healing as expected.
 Fortunately, our medical partner, African Mission Healthcare, is helping Mary receive treatment.
 On December 9th, surgeons will perform a debridement and skin graft procedure to help the remaining wound to heal properly.
 Now, Mary's family needs help to fund this $1,185 procedure.
 Mary’s father says, "Since the accident, we have been struggling a lot to make her get the required treatment but have failed to some extent.
 Coming to Kijabe, our hopes have been boosted greatly with the improvement she has experienced, and we hope that she will go through with the surgery and be well again.”